Academic Case Resolution Process

 The standard "XF" grade penalty will normally be imposed if the student agrees that he/she committed an act of academic dishonesty.
 Any other sanction agreed upon by the student and referring party or designee will constitute a recommendation to the Honor Council and must be supported by a written statement signed by the student and the referring party or designee.

-If the student and referring party or designee cannot resolve the case in an informal resolution, then the case will be scheduled for an Honor Review.
-The Honor Review is conducted by an Honor Board, normally consisting of six persons, five of whom will be voting members.
-The Board will normally consist of three students, two faculty members, and a non-voting student Presiding Officer.
+If the student and referring party or designee cannot resolve the case in an informal resolution, the case will go to either a disciplinary conference or an Honor Review hearing.
+The disciplinary conference is conducted by a staff member from the Office of Student conduct, who determines responsibility, and sanction if necessary.
+The Honor Review hearing is conducted by an Honor Board, normally consisting of six persons, five of whom will be voting members.
+The Board will normally consist of a non-voting student Presiding Officer and three students and two faculty members, who will determine responsibility, and sanction if necessary.

 Honor Review Process Flowchart